parsakhaz/moondream-discord-bot/README.md

 # Image cache size
 image_cache = ImageCache(max_size=200)  # Number of images to keep in cache

+# Image scaling thresholds
+# Adjust these values to change when and how much images are scaled down
+# (in the optimize_image_load function)
+if width > 3200 and height > 3200:
+    scale = 4  # Scale to 1/4 size
+elif width > 2400 and height > 2400:
+    scale = 3  # Scale to 1/3 size
+elif width > 1600 and height > 1600:
+    scale = 2  # Scale to 1/2 size

 # Discord message size limits
 DISCORD_REGULAR_MSG_LIMIT = 1900  # Setting slightly under the 2000 limit for safety
 DISCORD_CODE_BLOCK_LIMIT = 1800  # Even smaller limit for code blocks due to backticks